apiato/apiato/docs/_docs/C.features/query-parameters.md

 The `?include=` parameter can be used with any endpoint, only if it supports it.

 How to use it: let's say there's a Driver object and Car object.
-And there's an endopint `/cars` that returns all the cars objects.
+And there's an endpoint `/cars` that returns all the cars objects.
 The include allows getting the cars with their drivers `/cars?include=drivers`.

 However, for this parameter to work, the endpoint `/cars` should clearly define that it